evmns/evmns-contracts/contracts/wrapper/README.md

 # NameWrapper docs

-The NameWrapper wraps ENS names, adding new functionality to them:
+The NameWrapper wraps EVMNS names, adding new functionality to them:

-- Makes all ENS names at any level into ERC1155 tokens.
+- Makes all EVMNS names at any level into ERC1155 tokens.
 - Supports 'emancipating' names by allowing the owner of a parent name to revoke control over subdomains.
 - Supports 'locking' names by allowing the owner of a name to revoke control over changes in resolver, creation of subdomains, and other parameters.
 - Wrapped names can expire; a name that is emancipated or locked has a built in expiration at which the name (and that status) expires.